 Once Redis has been installed and integrated with your site with a plugin it will run silently in the background.

-To clear the Redis object cache you can use the Clear Cache option added to your website admin area by the Kinsta Cache plugin.
+To clear the Redis object cache you can use the Clear Cache option added to your website admin area by the Kinsta MU plugin.
 This button will clear both our page cache and any object caching active on the site.

 It is critical that you test your site thoroughly after enabling object caching, being careful to review all critical processes on your website with multiple user profiles to ensure that cached objects aren’t be reused incorrectly.

 If you do find that cached objects are being used incorrectly it may be possible to exclude specific groups of objects from object caching with the wp_cache_add_non_persistent_groups function.
 Manipulating object cache performance is outside the scope of Kinsta’s support for Redis and will require the involvement of a qualified WordPress developer.